paritytech/smart-contracts-devcontainer/README.md

 ```

 ### Local node
-- Start via Hardhat: `npx hardhat node` (spawns Substrate node on 127.0.0.1:8000 and ETH-RPC adapter on 127.0.0.1:8545).
+- Start via Hardhat: `npx hardhat node` (spawns Dev node on 127.0.0.1:8000 and ETH-RPC adapter on 127.0.0.1:8545).
-- The Hardhat network `hardhat` uses the bundled binaries (`substrate-node`, `eth-rpc`) from the container.
+- The Hardhat network `hardhat` uses the bundled binaries (`dev-node`, `eth-rpc`) from the container.
 - When running on Apple Silicon, the container uses amd64 binaries under emulation; expect slower performance.

 ### Accounts, faucet, and balances